Tonyjlum/mod5frontend/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## Structure
-The top-level folder includes the public folder, which contains the index.html wher ethe app is officially rendered by React, an src folder which holds the most of the react components, App.js, const.js, index.js and a few other files.
+The top-level folder includes the public folder, which contains the index.html where the app is officially rendered by React, an src folder which holds the most of the react components, App.js, const.js, index.js and a few other files.
 - app.js handles the routes and which component will render at those routes.
 - const.js handles the constant variables that are reused throughout the app.
 - index.js contains the Redux reducers and